 Mountain Dance and Folk Festival®

-While this cannot replace the joyful gatherings we have experienced for decades, we hope you will enjoy this virtual Mountain Dance and Folk Festival® composed of archived materials, submitted videos, and current performances filmed by us.
-This event has always been made possible by the generosity of our music community volunteering their time and talent to preserve and promote the Southern Appalachian music, dance and storytelling heritage.
+This 97th Mountain Dance and Folk Festival® has been made possible through the generosity of our music community volunteering their time and talent to preserve and promote the Southern Appalachian music, dance and storytelling heritage.

 A listing of performers who volunteer their time and talent to make our events possible can be found on Our Performers page.
 Please visit their websites and support their generosity by purchasing music, merchandise, making a contribution to virtual tip jars where available or just to tell them you enjoyed their performance.
 Our artists especially need our support during these difficult times.

 The Mountain Dance and Folk Festival was founded by Bascom Lamar Lunsford as a means for people to share and understand the beauty and dignity of the Southern Appalachian music and dance traditions that have been handed down through generations in western North Carolina.
 He saw the Mountain Dance and Folk Festival grow to be the oldest gathering of its kind in the nation and it continues in this way, a platform for the talented of the high country lying between the Great Smoky and the Blue Ridge Mountains.